Jack Metcalf (politician): Biography

 Born in Marysville, Washington, and raised in Langley, Metcalf graduated from high school and entered the U.S. Army, and was discharged in 1947.
 He then worked for two years with the U.S. Fish and Wildlife Service as a marshal in Alaska.
 Metcalf received a bachelor's degree in education from Pacific Lutheran University in 1951, and a master's degree from the University of Washington in Seattle in 1966.
 Metcalf was a high school and junior high teacher (civics, math) for thirty years, mostly in Everett, later retiring to run a bed and breakfast on his family's homestead at Langley.

 Metcalf was first elected to the state legislature in 1960, representing the 38th District.
 Defeated for a third term in 1964, he was elected to the state senate in 1966 from the 21st District and served until 1974, and served again from the 10th District from 1980 to 1992.
 He twice ran unsuccessfully against incumbent Democrat Warren Magnuson for the U.S. Senate in 1968 and 1974.
 In 1992, Metcalf again sought national office, but was unable to defeat incumbent Democrat Al Swift in the House election.

 With Swift retiring from the House in 1994, Metcalf ran yet again.
 This time, he was elected; he was re-elected in 1996 and 1998.
-A supporter of term limits such as those proposed in the 1994 Contract with America (which Metcalf had signed), Metcalf did not run for re-election in 2000 in order to honor his 1994 campaign promise that if elected he would serve three terms then no longer defend his seat.
+A supporter of term limits such as those proposed in the 1994 Contract with America (which Metcalf had signed), Metcalf did not run for re-election in 2000 in order to honor his 1994 campaign promise that if elected he would serve a maximum of three terms.

 A Goldwater conservative, during the latter part of his political career Metcalf was known as an opponent of the Federal Reserve, which he considered unconstitutional.
 He also built a close relationship with many in organized labor, especially with the building trade unions.
 In his last term in office (1998–2000) he surprised some observers by taking some additional positions unusual for a conservative Republican, such as working with Paul Watson and Sea Shepherd Conservation Society to protest whaling by the Makah people, and hiring Washington state antiwar speaker and writer Craig B. Hulet as a special assistant.
 He also cosponsored legislation with Congressman Dennis Kucinich to label genetically modified foods.